Haxxnet/Compose-Examples/README.md

 - [Greenbone](examples/greenbone) - Greenbone is the world's most trusted provider of open source vulnerability management.
 - [SonarQube](examples/sonarqube) - SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells on 29 programming languages.
 - [Fail2ban](examples/fail2ban) - Fail2ban is an intrusion prevention software framework.
 Written in the Python programming language, it is designed to prevent against brute-force attacks.
+- [CrowdSec](examples/crowdsec) - The open-source and participative security solution offering crowdsourced protection against malicious IPs and access to the most advanced real-world CTI.
 - [Tor-Browser](examples/tor-browser) - Running a Tor browser instance on any headless server.
 - [Firefox](examples/firefox) - Firefox by linuxserver.io allows you to run the popular Firefox web broser on a remote server.
 - [Bibliogram](examples/bibliogram) (deprecated) - Bibliogram is a private front-end frontend to Instagram, similar to Invidous.